ecg-icas/icas/doc/next/_sources/reference/get-campaigns.rst.txt

  * - Accept
    - ``application/sellside.campaign.list-v2+json``

 Returns a list of campaigns which belong to the user.
-At the moment there is a restriction of *at most* one campaign per seller.
+At the moment there is a restriction of *at most* one campaign per user.
 This restriction will be lifted-off in later stages.

 ..  include:: /campaign-restrictions.rst